QUARTERLY EPS CHANGE (THIS QUARTER VS. SAME QUARTER LAST YEAR): [PASS]

 INSIDER OWNERSHIP: [FAIL]

 Companies with the best prospects have strong insider ownership, which we define as 15% or more.
 When there is strong insider ownership, management is more likely to act in the best interest of the company, as their interests are right in line with that of the shareholders.
-The data is not available for APO.
-Hence, an opinion cannot be rendered.
+Insiders own 0.97% of APO's stock.
+Management's representation is not large enough and fails this test.

 Some institutional ownership is preferred, but there is no indication that a large number of institutions is too many.
-This data is not available for APO.
-Hence, this criterion cannot be evaluated currently.
+Institutions own 61.63% of APO's stock.
+Because there is some institutional ownership present, APO passes this test.